RedisLabs/redislabs-docs/content/kubernetes/deployment/container-images.md

 * A port (optional)
 * An repository path (optional)

-### Push Redis Enterprise images to a private container registry
+## Push images to a private container registry

 Important images for a Redis Enterprise Software deployment include: